 That's okay if you're primarily using your Entertainment book for travel or special occasions, like when you visit museums.
 But if you want a coupon book full of coupons that you can use every week, you'll be better off buying something like the Attractions Book available through www.attractionsbook.com.

 What these smaller books lack in size (they're about half the size of Entertainment Books), they make up for in specificity--that is, coupons for restaurants and businesses near your specific town.
 They also tend to be cheaper than the larger books, generally $15-$25.
+However, they do not appear to go on sale much, if at all.
+I recently checked the price of the Charlottesville book in July, and it was still the full price of $25.

 For more ways to save, try these online deal sites: Groupon.com and LivingSocial.com.
-Click here to learn how to save 50% or more through these amazing sites.